RithikManchanda/Microservices-using-springboot/README.md

 5.RatingService
 6.HotelService

-Secruty to microservices and each Api call is being provided using Okta's access token.
+Security to microservices and each Api call is being provided using Okta's access token.

 Some screenshots: